-In 2022, three teams of lineworkers from electric cooperatives in Florida, Oklahoma, Colorado, and Arkansas headed to Guatemala later this year as part of our member-sponsored volunteer program.
+In 2022, three teams of lineworkers from electric cooperatives in Florida, Oklahoma, Colorado, and Arkansas headed to Guatemala as part of our member-sponsored volunteer program.
 A total of 45 volunteers from 29 electric co-ops made it possible for more than 850 people to receive access to electricity for the first time.
 We deeply appreciate their hard work and cooperative spirit to helping bring power to those who need it.

 Thank you, for continuing to support our mission.